 Surveys often note that visitors who are questioned say their experiences were "educational," but these surveys do not actually test whether this is indeed the case or ascertain whether anything was actually learned (e.g., Curtin, 2006; Sickler et al., 2006).
 In fact, Sickler et al. (2006) noted that the audience tended to remember "tricks" rather than anything educational.
-Studies that identified a lack of empirical proof that captive animal exhibits were educational led the AZA to revise their educational standards in 2017, to "assess more than participant satisfaction, looking also at program impact (ideally including impact on conservation-related knowledge, attitudes/affect, and behavior)" (Section 4.3.1 in Association of Zoos and Aquariums, 2018) (see endnote 9).
+Studies that identified a lack of empirical proof that captive animal exhibits were educational led the AZA to revise its educational standards in 2017, to "assess more than participant satisfaction, looking also at program impact (ideally including impact on conservation-related knowledge, attitudes/affect, and behavior)" (Section 4.3.1 in Association of Zoos and Aquariums, 2018) (see endnote 10).

-A study on the educational impacts of a large number of zoos, commissioned by the World Association of Zoos and Aquariums (WAZA) (Moss et al., 2014; a revised version of this study, assessing fewer zoos, was published as Moss et al., 2015), looked at 3,000 visitors to 30 global zoos and aquaria.
+A study on the educational impacts of a large number of zoos commissioned by the World Association of Zoos and Aquariums (WAZA) (Moss et al., 2014; a revised version of this study, assessing fewer zoos, was published as Moss et al., 2015) looked at 3,000 visitors to 30 global zoos and aquaria.
 The study found that 69.8 percent of visitors showed understanding of biodiversity before the visit, while 75.1 percent did so after the visit, a minimal increase.
 Another study also found less than 10 percent of zoo visitors had a greater understanding of biodiversity after a visit, and only 4.5 percent believed that they were supporting biodiversity by supporting zoos (Bekoff, 2014).

-Another study, presented as evidence of the positive educational impact of zoos, examined school children who visited London Zoo on field trips (Jensen, 2014).
+Another study, presented as evidence of the positive educational impact of zoos, examined schoolchildren who visited London Zoo on field trips (Jensen, 2014).
 Forty-one percent of children on educator-guided visits and 34 percent on unguided visits demonstrated "conservation biology-related learning."
 However, 66 percent of these children actually learned nothing new about animals or environmental conservation after visiting a zoo on a field trip (where the aim was presumably to learn something new).
 Indeed, the study suggested that children's conservation attitudes actually worsened, as they felt helpless to address conservation problems after their visit to the zoo.
+This is consistent with our view that zoos stress how hazardous the wild is compared to the safety of a zoo, which does not encourage positive attitudes toward conservation of natural habitat (see Chapter 5, "The Physical and Social Environment").

-A review of zoo education studies published in 2018 assessed 48 studies and considered 83 percent to be methodologically "weak," i.e., the methodology was flawed, and none were rated as "strong" or methodologically rigorous (Mellish et al., 2018).
-Marino et al. (2010) also found several papers claiming that zoos were educational (e.g., Falk et al., 2007) to be methodologically flawed.
-Indeed, one researcher noted that "[f]acing mounting criticism from the animal rights camp, wildlife attractions often justify their existence with a mission to educate children and adults about important issues, like biodiversity and conservation challenges.
+A review published in 2018 of zoo education studies assessed 48 studies and considered 83 percent to be methodologically "weak"; i.e., the methodology was flawed, and none were rated as "strong" or methodologically rigorous (Mellish et al., 2018).
+Malamud et al. (2010) also found several papers claiming that zoos were educational (e.g., Falk et al., 2007) to be methodologically flawed.
+Indeed, one researcher noted, "Facing mounting criticism from the animal rights camp, wildlife attractions often justify their existence with a mission to educate children and adults about important issues, like biodiversity and conservation challenges.
 But can they prove that a visit to the zoo adds to the understanding of these issues?
 Until recently, there was virtually no hard evidence to back up these claims" (Gross, 2015).

 In a review of educational materials provided at zoos and aquaria across Europe, Jensen (2012) concluded that this "critical review of public engagement materials developed by zoos and aquaria to enhance proconservation outcomes for visitors shows that... the specific methods and techniques of engagement are often flawed or ill-conceived.
 The wealth of relevant knowledge about communication and psychology does not seem to have been applied in most cases" (p.
-105).
+105.)